 I have a major budget crush on Kimberly Foley—once you see her whimsical, yet elegant Real Wedding to husband Raymond Sanicki, I guarantee you will too.
 She saved thousands of dollars on decor, thanks to the creative DIY projects that she tackled with her mega-talented mama.
-Everything from her dress (which she scored for only $500, marked down from $3,000 at Running of the Brides) to her stamped guest book (one of our all-time editors' favorites) is steal-worthy.
+Everything from her dress (which she scored for only $500, marked down from $3,000 at Running of the Brides) to her stamped guest book is steal-worthy.
 However, there's one detail that I thought was particularly applicable to Budget Guru readers, which is her one-of-a-kind brooch bouquet.
 Kim is right on-trend: country singer Miranda Lambert carried one down the aisle from The Ritzy Rose at her May wedding.

 Kimberly stumbled across a brooch bouquet online, and immediately fell in love.
 However, she realized she couldn't swing the $600 price tag, so she showed her mother a photo, who said "No problem!"
 (Gotta love that.)
 "I loved everything about my bouquet!
 I am eternally grateful to my mom, because my bouquet will never wilt or die—I will have it forever.
 It will always have a special place in my house and my heart!" said Foley.

 Here are step-by-step instructions for making your own brooch bouquet:

 1. Collect Your Materials: Foley hunted for vintage brooches, pins, and earrings at estate and garage sales, describing it as a scavenger hunt of sorts.
 Etsy.com is also a great resource for hunting down pieces.
 You'll also need floral tape, craft wire, and silk flowers of your choosing (Foley used hydrangeas).